TABLE OF CONTENTS

 So, here’s our recommendation.

-- If you drive workloads where the Core i9 12900K is recommended, in addition to core-heavy tasks like CPU rendering, grab one only if you’re:
+- If you drive workloads where the Core i9 14900K is recommended, and you still need to handle core-heavy tasks like CPU rendering, grab one only if:

-- okay with the higher power draw that invariably accompanies a stock 13900K in those CPU rendering tasks or fluid simulation tasks
+- you’re okay with the higher power draw that invariably accompanies a stock 14900K in those CPU rendering tasks or fluid simulation tasks.

-- up for tinkering in the BIOS to set power limits at reasonable levels and tune your processor.
+- you’re up for tinkering in the BIOS to set power limits at reasonable levels and tune your processor properly.

 2019